 The expected profits from life insurance also include the premiums from health insurance similar to life technique.
 Derivation of the expected profits from future premiums for these contracts is based on net liabilities (premiums, benefits and costs) from the calculation for the technical provisions.
 The cash value of the profits is determined from the ratio of the future expected premiums to the associated expected costs and benefits.
-Significant premiums in life insurance come from the health insurance business and from endowment insurance.
+Significant premiums in life insurance come from the health insurance business and from endowment insurance and unit-linked life insurance business.